drand/website/docs/blog/2022-06-24-drand-at-northsec.md

 At North Sec you find plenty of security professionals and hackers alike in the audience, and the range of talks is usually well balanced, from pen-testing to social impact or legal ones, including cryptography, malware, and more!
 It features both attack- and defence-focused presentations and is usually very enjoyable.

-## Drand @ North Sec
+## drand @ North Sec

-The Drand team attended North Sec to present a talk titled “Public, verifiable, and unbiasable randomness: wassat?” whose goal was to introduce the different flavours of randomness to the audience, as well as to explain some of the quirks that make randomness a sensitive topic, and why it’s especially difficult in the distributed, public case.
+The drand team attended North Sec to present a talk titled “Public, verifiable, and unbiasable randomness: wassat?” whose goal was to introduce the different flavours of randomness to the audience, as well as to explain some of the quirks that make randomness a sensitive topic, and why it’s especially difficult in the distributed, public case.
 Finally, we also did a recap about the current drand network being run by the League of Entropy and available to the public as a source of randomness.
 We have invited interested parties to start using drand in their projects, or to join the [League of Entropy](https://www.cloudflare.com/en-gb/leagueofentropy/) to contribute to a secure, distributed randomness network.

 ![Is that random?](./images/2022-06-24-drand-at-northsec/Untitled.jpg)